BC’s energy transition

 Learn more about our service areas, facilities, safety measures, environmental policy and leadership team.

-2 Renewable Natural Gas is produced in a different manner than conventional natural gas.
-It’s derived from biogas, which is produced from decomposing organic waste from landfills, agricultural waste and waste water from treatment facilities.
-The biogas is captured and cleaned to create Renewable Natural Gas (also called biomethane).
+2 Renewable Natural Gas (also called RNG or biomethane) is produced in a different manner than conventional natural gas.
+It is derived from biogas, which is produced from decomposing organic waste from landfills, agricultural waste and wastewater from treatment facilities.
+The biogas is captured and cleaned to create RNG.
+When RNG is added to North America’s natural gas system, it mixes with conventional natural gas.
+This means we’re unable to direct RNG to a specific customer.
+But the more RNG is added to the gas system, the less conventional natural gas is needed, thereby reducing the use of fossil fuels and overall greenhouse gas emissions.